-In addition, as part of the shortlisting process the school will consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+In addition, as part of the shortlisting process our school will carry out an online search as part of their due diligence on any shortlisted candidates.

 This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview.
-(KCSIE 2022, paragraph 220).
+(KCSIE 2024, paragraph 221).